AVUIs/Modulant/README.md

 - Images that you load to sonify should have light features on dark backgrounds.
 The brightness of each pixel determines the volume of the associated oscillator -- if the majority of your image is bright, then all you're going to hear is a loud and harsh noise.

-- Also, when drawing, it's better to avoid bright and long vertical lines/regions -- these will turn on a lot of oscillators in one go, which may sound unpleasant (unless you know what you're doing).
+- Also, when drawing, it's better to avoid bright and long/thick vertical lines/regions -- these will turn on a lot of oscillators in one go, which may sound unpleasant (unless you know what you're doing).

+- Blur is a nice tool to make sounds more gentle.

 ## Example images for sonification